-I love mushrooms in stuffing.
+I love mushrooms in stuffing and dressing.
 That yummy meaty taste.
 That mushroom flavor.
 And, the way mushrooms smell when they cook.
 All amazing!
 I love them.

 But, my husband doesn’t necessarily agree with me.
 He doesn’t care for the texture of mushrooms, but he doesn’t mind the flavor.